 April 5th, 1966 marked the beginning of the lost Denny Cordell sessions with the recording of two original songs titled 'This Is My House (But Nobody Calls)', and a previously unreleased composition called 'Sad Song'.
-The former, although lyrically captivating, was issued as a single B-side, and the latter, unheard until now is a wonderful composition featuring Denny's characteristic 'mournful' lead vocal and tasteful flute playing from Ray Thomas.
+The former, although lyrically captivating, was issued as a single B-side, and the latter, unheard until now is a wonderful composition featuring Denny's characteristic "mournful" lead vocal and tasteful flute playing from Ray Thomas.

 The first version has Clint Warwick on bass guitar with the recording obviously unfinished as it lacks the extra guitar, flute, and vocals overdubbed onto a second version recorded on July 15th with Clint's replacement Rod Clark.
-Rod had previously played in 'Carter-Lewis and The Southerners' alongside future Led Zeppelin guitarist Jimmy Page.
+Rod had previously played in "Carter-Lewis and The Southerners" alongside future Led Zeppelin guitarist Jimmy Page.

-The Moody Blues' final Denny Cordell session also yielded their 7th Decca single A and B-side titled 'Life's Not Life' and 'He Can Win' respectively.
+The Moody Blues' final and exceptionally productive recording session with Denny Cordell also yielded their 7th Decca single A and B-side titled 'Life's Not Life' and 'He Can Win' respectively.
 While neither of these tracks were likely to set the record charts on fire, fans of the original line-up will appreciate these recordings both in the quality of performance and arrangement.

-A song that was for many years the rarest of Moody Blues records titled 'People Gotta Go' was originally only available on a difficult to obtain French-only EP from 1966.
-While this recording is included in the CD set, there's still little known about the track other than it likely originated from the Denny Cordell sessions.
+A song that was for many years the rarest of Moody Blues records titled 'Send The People Away (People Gotta Go)' was for many decades only available on a difficult to obtain French-only EP from 1966.
+While this recording (with improved audio quality) is included in the CD set, there's still little known about the track other than it likely originated from the Denny Cordell sessions.

 The previously unreleased 'Red Wine' is a rather driving number that was included in the Moodies stage show prior to the original line up disbanding according to Tony Brown's interview with Rod Clarke.
 It sounds like Ray Thomas may have handled the lead vocal on this one.

 If there's any one song that can be said to link the "original" and "classic" line-up of the Moody Blues together it would have to be Mike Pinder's 'I Really Haven't Got The Time'.
-This energetic piano-driven number was re-recorded for the B-side of Justin Hayward's 'Fly Me High' single - the first by the classic line-up produced by Tony Clarke.
+This energetic piano-driven number was re-recorded in 1967 for the B-side of Justin Hayward's 'Fly Me High' single - the first by the "classic" line-up produced by Tony Clarke.

-Sadly, the proposed 1966 follow-up to the first 'Magnificent Moodies' album was to remain unfinished and unissued.
+Sadly, the proposed 1966 follow-up to the first "Magnificent Moodies" album was to remain unfinished and unissued.
 Fifty years later, we can now hear these lost tracks for the first time and wonder what might have been.

 So, if the original Moody Blues line-up had stayed together, would the band have become a creative force to be reckoned with?
 Let's face it, just about every recording group was influenced in 1967 by The Beatles ground-breaking 'Sgt.
 Pepper's Lonely Hearts Club Band' album.
-Denny Cordell wasn't adverse to adding orchestral backing on recordings, and considering Denny Laine formed 'The Electric String Band' to include a genuine string quartette, then a concept similar to 'Days of Future Passed' by the original line-up does not seem out of the question.
+Denny Cordell wasn't adverse to adding orchestral backing on recordings, and considering Denny Laine formed 'The Electric String Band' to include a genuine string quartette, then a concept similar to "Days of Future Passed" by the original line-up does not seem out of the question.

-What we do know is that compared to creative milestones set in 1966 by The Beatles 'Rubber Soul' and 'Revolver', or The Beach Boys 'Pet Sounds', the lost Moody Blues album would have emerged as more of an "evolution" than "revolution".
+What we do know is that compared to creative milestones set in 1966 by The Beatles "Rubber Soul" and "Revolver", or The Beach Boys "Pet Sounds", the lost Moody Blues album would have emerged as more of an "evolution" than "revolution".
 At the very least, it would have helped bridge an enormous gap in their transition from an energetic R&B band into the ultimate progressive "cosmic philosophers" that many fans later imagined them to be.